wodo-platform/wp-smart-contracts/README.md

 This module contains smart contracts implementation of the wodo gaming platform.
 The smart contracts are developed upon https://openzeppelin.com/ standards - version 4.4.1.

 Wodo gaming contracts are located in "contracts/wodo" folder.
-All other openzeppelin contracts are copied into "contracts" folder in order to deploy the wodo contracts smotthly and run the unit tests properly.

 The contracts are deployed to BCS test networks. you can find the deatils and sourcecode of the contracts in the following links